As a vegetarian, Caribbean food can be a challenge.

 Cafe Stepping Stone

-This little cafe in Getsemani is run by some Australians.
+Cafe Stepping Stone in Getsemani is run by some Australians.
 The owners give internships to disadvantaged youth to help give them a better chance of employment.
 It’s a place where you can be sure that your tourist money is truly assisting the local people.

 The menu is typical of an Aussie one, with brunch foods like avocado on toast and scrambled eggs.
 I had the mushrooms and spinach on toast, and I loved it.